Pann Kyar Wutt Hmone

 Pann Kyar Wutt Hmone (also spelt Pan Kyar Wut Hmone; ပန်းကြာဝတ်မှုန်) is a romantic campus novel written by Burmese author Khin Khin Htoo.
-Set most of its storyline in Mandalay and Mandalay Arts and Science University, the novel was adapted into the 2011 film of the same name.
+The novel was adapted into a 2011 film of the same name.
 The book was first published in 2008 by Duwun Publication.

 Synopsis

 Plot

-The story is set in three timelines: 1980s, 1990s and 2000s.
+The story is set mostly Mandalay and the Mandalay Arts and Science University, and spans three timelines: 1980s, 1990s and 2000s.